 Email Certificates are used by individuals to digitally sign and encrypt electronic messages via an S/MIME compliant application.
-The primary purpose of an Email Certificate is to provide authentication, message integrity and non-repudiation of origin (using digital signatures) and privacy (using encryption).
+The primary purpose of an Email Certificate is to provide authentication, message integrity, non-repudiation and privacy.

 The assurance provided is as follows: